oddbird/oddsite/content/2017/06/13/susy-spread.rst

    :class: extend-small

-Some grids use "split" gutters, with half of a gutter on either size of a column – forming full-gutters between columns, and an extra half at the edges.
+Some grids use "split" gutters, with half of a gutter on either side of a column – forming full-gutters between columns, and an extra half at the edges.
 Mathematically, that means we have an equal number